bbauska/Anti-Project2025/anti.md

   <li>✔ Separate MARAD from DOT and politicize its operations</li>
 </ul>

-Project 2025 argued there was “little need” for a lot of the grantmaking in DOT’s authority.
-“DOT’s fundamental problem is that instead of being able to focus on providing Americans with affordable and abundant transportation, it has become saddled with congressional requirements that reduce the department to a de facto grantmaking organization.
+<p>Project 2025 argued there was “little need” for a lot of the grantmaking in DOT’s authority.
+“DOT’s
+fundamental problem is that instead of being able to focus on providing Americans with affordable and abundant transportation, it has become saddled with congressional requirements that reduce the department to a de facto grantmaking organization.
 Yet there is little need for much of this grantmaking, for two reasons.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>

-Project 2025 proposes to repeal the Inflation Reduction Act and Bipartisan Infrastructure Law.
+<p>Project 2025 proposes to repeal the Inflation Reduction Act and Bipartisan Infrastructure Law.
 “Support repeal of massive spending bills like the Infrastructure Investment and Jobs Act (IIJA) and Inflation Reduction Act (IRA), which established new programs and are providing hundreds of billions of dollars in subsidies to renewable energy developers, their investors, and special interests, and support the rescinding of all funds not already spent by these programs.” [p.
-365]
+365]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Gas Tax and User Fees</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025: “It is vital to consider the role of user fees and other pricing innovations with regard to transportation infrastructure.
+<p>Project 2025: “It is vital to consider the role of user fees and other pricing innovations with regard
+to transportation infrastructure.
 Airport landing fees for aircraft, toll charges on roads and bridges, and per-gallon taxes on gasoline and diesel fuel are all examples of user charges that affect the decisions of transportation system users.”
 “New technology enables private companies to